Why Too Much Dietary Fiber Can Cause Constipation

 How Soluble Fiber May Aid Digestion

-Accordingly, natural foods with soluble fiber, in particular, offer the advantage of slowing nutrient absorption.
+Accordingly, natural foods with soluble fiber offer the advantage of slowing nutrient absorption.

 In addition to improving satiety, they can reduce the blood sugar and insulin response induced by carbohydrates in natural foods.